MooersLab/pymolshortcuts/README.md

 A number of shortcuts open external programs.
 The commands that work on the Mac OS are active by default.
 These are not path-dependent.
-They should work irregardless of the nonconventional location of your applications, as long as they are in your PATH.
+They should work regardless of the nonconventional location of your applications, as long as they are in your PATH.
 They are found around **line 500** in the pymolshortcuts.py script file.

 The commands for Mac OS need to be commented out and the commands for Linux or Windows need to be uncommented.